AlibabaCloudDocs/vod/intl.en-US/Short video SDK/Android short video SDK/Duet recording.md

 |Action|Sample code|
 |------|-----------|
 |Start recording a video clip.|```
-AliyunIMixRecorder#startRecording();
+AliyunIMixRecorder.startRecording();
 ``` |
 |Stop recording a video clip.|```
-AliyunIMixRecorder#stopRecording();
+AliyunIMixRecorder.stopRecording();
 ``` |
 |Stop the recording and merge the recorded video clips into one video.|```
-AliyunIMixRecorder#finishRecording();
+AliyunIMixRecorder.finishRecording();
 ``` |

 ## Sample code

 ```
-// The following code demonstrates how to record a duet.
-Before you run the following code, make sure that a video named sample.mp4 exists in the root directory of the SD card on your mobile phone.
-In other words, the /sdcard/sample.mp4 file exists.
-The code demonstrates only the core process.
-Do not copy the code to your project for use.
-For more information about the detailed process, see the code of the demo.
+// Produce a duet.
+Make sure that a sample video named sample.mp4 is stored in the root directory: /sdcard/sample.mp4.
+// The following code describes only the core process.
+You cannot directly copy and paste the following code for your project.
+For more information about the detailed process, see the demo.
 AliyunIMixRecorder mMixRecorder = AliyunIMixRecorder createAlivcMixRecorderInstance(getApplicationContext());
 if(WYSIWYG is required){
-    mRecorder.setRecordRotation(0); // This setting enables WYSIWYG so that a video that is recorded in landscape mode is not automatically rotated in the produced video. mRecorder.setFaceDetectRotation(getPictureRotation()); // For more information about the getPictureRotation() method, see the code of the demo.
+    mRecorder.setRecordRotation(0); // This setting enables WYSIWYG so that a video that is recorded in landscape mode is not automatically rotated in the produced video. mRecorder.setFaceDetectRotation(getPictureRotation());// For more information about the getPictureRotation() method, see the code of the demo.
 }else {
     mRecorder.setRotation(getPictureRotation());
 }